 A better way to handicap Daenerys would’ve been through politics.
 When she lands in Westeros, preferably in Dorne, she could’ve suddenly realized the Sand Snake coup wasn’t as succesful as she’d hoped.
 Maybe they’d gotten the backing of the people of Sunspear and the palace guards, maybe even of a few lords but not all of them.
 Maybe another house, like the ever troublesome Yronwoods, could’ve taken advantage of this situation to declare the regime illegitimate and rally people against it.
 Then Dany would’ve had to deal with this first and, of course, it would have been a much more realistic outcome.
 This would have also worked together wonderfully with the Tyrell problems.

 But alas, despite some lipservice, we barely got any of this.
 Instead we were stuck with a brooding bastard who nearly got everyone foolishly killed being enthousiastically named king, a crazy blonde who blew up the Vatican suddenly becoming the beloved queen, a grumpy old grandmama muscling her own family out of the succession and some random assortment of bastards and their mother taking control of Dorne.
+Sigh, I hope the season 7 DVDs come with a free, complementary bottle of whiskey.

 - A Lot – What Went Wrong with Game of Thrones